 So there you are staring at your yarn stash… again… trying to pick the PERFECT color for that awesome new pattern you want to crochet.
 Maybe you take a few out to see how they look together, maybe you even go as far as starting the pattern.
 But ultimately you just can’t commit.
 Sound familiar?

-Sometimes picking the colors can be the hardest part about starting a new project.
+Sometimes picking the colors can be the hardest part of starting a new project.

 I want to tell you what I do when I am having color commitment issues.